What is Ketamine?

 Fortunately, ketamine is not a prevalent street drug, so individuals in recovery can expect less temptation than they might encounter with more common substances of abuse.
 It is wise for those in recovery from ketamine addiction to avoid dance clubs, raves, and other parties where ketamine or similar drugs may be present.

 Once an individual is past the withdrawal stage, it is important that they continue treatment for their addiction, and ongoing therapy is essential.
-Working with a therapist to navigate the feelings that arise and to address the issues that contributed to the initial substance abuse is essential to maintaining sobriety.
+Working with a therapist to navigate the feelings that arise and to address the issues that contributed to the substance use disorder is essential to maintaining sobriety.